UPDATED: Hilliard council gives OK to set Grener land up for data center

 “Staff is looking at options to reduce the cost of the ADA ball field.
 Some options include new locations (such as DiPietro Park and Roger A. Reynolds Municipal Park) and building an all-abilities playing field that does not meet all the requirements of a ‘Miracle League,’ ” said Anna Subler, communications administrator for Hilliard.

-A proposal for an ADA-accessible baseball diamond and the construction of restrooms at DiPietro Park is $364,494, Merritt said.
+A current proposal for an ADA-accessible baseball diamond and the construction of restrooms at DiPietro Park is $364,494, Merritt said.